luke-anglin/hyde/_posts/cybersecurity/2022-02-21-SecurityOps.md

 - Service-level agreement - **SLA** - who does what?
 - Blanket purchase agreement - **BPA** - payment details
-- Memorandum of understanding - **MOU** - commitment to each other and what they are trying to do together
+- Memorandum of understanding - **MOU** - commitment to each other, letter of intent, what we want to do
 - Interconnection of security agreement - **ISA** - technical requirements of interconnected assets - who owns what?

 ## Compliance